Skip to main content

 Your body’s internal messengers, hormones, significantly influence the rhythmic performance of your heart.

 When hormonal equilibrium is disturbed, such as with declining levels of certain endocrine secretions, the heart’s efficiency can be compromised.
-This can manifest as changes in regulation, alterations in cardiac muscle structure, or reduced capacity to respond to physical demands.
+This can manifest as changes in blood pressure regulation, alterations in cardiac muscle structure, or reduced capacity to respond to physical demands.
 Recognizing these connections provides a clearer lens through which to view seemingly disparate symptoms, linking them back to a foundational understanding of your body’s systemic operations.

 Peptides as Biological Communicators